V1LE-CODE/pantha-terminal/README.md

 - Make GitHub visitors **understand and feel excited instantly**
 ```

 Would You Like To Help Make Pantha Better?
-Join V1LE-CODE Team :) Our Goal Is TO Make The Best & Go-To Note Storer For Large commercial storing At The Price Of $0 Thats Right Free, Used By Companys & Home Computers
+Join  The V1LE-CODE Team :) Our Goal Is To Make The Best & Go-To Note Storer For Large commercial storing At The Price Of $0 Thats Right Free, Used By Companys & Home Computers